clarkedarkmatter/green-amaranth/content/pages/index.md

     title: 'We do digital, better.'
     content: >
       Blazing fast webpages, digital strategy, business optimization.
 We partner with teams that want results.
+If that sounds like you, let's have a conversation.
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles